Surprising Millennial Banking Trends

 But where are they taking their money?
 And what factors drive their decision-making when choosing a bank?
 Here are the most important trends shaping millennial banking.

 Millennials want to carry out their banking activities with minimal fuss and they routinely rely on technology to help them do it.
 47% percent of millennials use mobile banking, according to a survey from Jumio and Javelin Strategy & Research, just over twice the number of Baby Boomers who bank via their mobile device.
 Millennials are logging into their mobile banking apps most often to:

 - Schedule person-to-person money transfers

 - Check their transaction history

 But, their preference for mobile banking can be fickle when its performance is lacking.
-The same survey found that 38 percent of millennials abandoned mobile banking activities when they took too long.
+The same survey found that 38% of millennials abandoned mobile banking activities when they took too long.
 Compared to Baby Boomers and Generation X, millennials were more likely to bail on mobile banking when it proved inconvenient.

 Neobanks and Credit Unions Find Favor With Millennials

 Neobanks—fintech companies that take a tech-focused approach to banking and finance—are gaining ground among millennials.
 Neobanks can offer traditional banking services, such as checking or savings accounts, but they can also span a broader range of products and services, such as: